Teqed/minecraft-shattered-sky/README.md

 * **SD** - SimpleDifficulty (replaces TAN)
 * **AE2** - Applied Energistics 2
 * **BOP** - Biomes O Plenty
-* **PvJ** - Project: Vibrant Journeys
+* **PVJ** - Project: Vibrant Journeys

 ## Notable Config files

-* simpledifficulty/armorTemperatures.json - Armor that should offer temperature resistance are configured here.
+* *simpledifficulty/armorTemperatures.json* - Armor that should offer temperature resistance are configured here.
-* simpledifficulty/blockTemperatures.json - Blocks that should generate heat for SD can be added here.
+* *simpledifficulty/blockTemperatures.json* - Blocks that should generate heat for SD can be added here.
 Vanilla, HC, ThF, and Lycanites Mobs blocks are already setup.
-* simpledifficulty/fluidTemepratures.json - Fluids that should have temperature.
+* *simpledifficulty/fluidTemepratures.json* - Fluids that should have temperature.
 Only configured for hot_spring_water.
-* simpledifficulty/heldItemTemperatures.json - Held items which should have temperature.
+* *simpledifficulty/heldItemTemperatures.json* - Held items which should have temperature.
 Currently used for vanilla, HC and TF items that warm the player.
-* geolosys.cfg - Controls prospectable ore veins.
+* *geolosys.cfg* - Controls prospectable ore veins.
 This config is disabling vanilla oregen.
-* cofh/world/00_minecraft.json - Controls vanilla oregen.
+* *cofh/world/00_minecraft.json* - Controls vanilla oregen.
-* cofh/world/01_thermalfoundation_ores.json - Controls copper, tin, silver, lead, nickel, and platinum (currently disabled).
+* *cofh/world/01_thermalfoundation_ores.json* - Controls copper, tin, silver, lead, nickel, and platinum (currently disabled).
-* cofh/world/04_overworld_ores.json - Controls AE2 quartz, Forestry apatite (disabled), TF aluminum, and TF iridium.
+* *cofh/world/04_overworld_ores.json* - Controls AE2 quartz, Forestry apatite (disabled), TF aluminum, and TF iridium.
-* harvestcraft_fruittree.cfg - Controls which biomes fruit trees spawn in.
+* *harvestcraft_fruittree.cfg* - Controls which biomes fruit trees spawn in.
 Setup for vanilla and BOP.
-* familiarfauna/butterfly_biomes.json - Controls which biomes butterflies spawn in.
+* *familiarfauna/butterfly_biomes.json* - Controls which biomes butterflies spawn in.
 Setup for vanilla, BOP, Traverse and TwF.

 ## Dimension Registry Analysis
 Info about the various dimensions in the pack.